-10 Key Sustainability Challenges to Tackle in 2025
+10 Key Sustainability Challenges to Tackle

-In 2025, the urgency to address global sustainability challenges is intensifying.
+The urgency to address global sustainability challenges is intensifying.
 Whilst established challenges continue, new challenges are also emerging.

 1. Biodiversity Loss and Ecosystem Degradation

 Global biodiversity rates have declined rapidly in recent decades, in part due to severe degradation of ecosystems.
-This threaten the balance between nature and human well-being.ย
+This threaten the balance between nature and human well-being.

 2. Water Scarcity and Pollution